Amon-10/doc-pipeline/README.md

 - A verified sending domain to lift the email delivery restriction
 - A transaction lock or atomic counter to fully close the fan-in race condition
 - Deleting uploaded PDFs from disk after extraction, or moving storage to S3/R2 rather than local disk
+- Rate limiting on `/upload` and per-worker OpenAI call limits, to protect against abuse and control API cost on a publicly reachable endpoint
+- A global Express error-handling middleware — malformed requests currently surface Node's default HTML stack trace instead of a clean JSON error response